-As you may already know, one of the biggest hindrances for a skincare product with a large molecular size is to actually absorb deep enough into our skin to be able to do its job.
-However, the fermentation process can break down larger sized molecules, which are more difficult to absorb, into smaller pieces.
-The smaller molecular size can aid in the absorption of the active ingredients and deliver the skin-benefiting properties to our skin.
+As you may already know, one of the biggest hindrances for a skincare product with a large molecular size is to absorb deep enough into our skin to be able to do its job.
+However, the fermentation process can break down larger sized molecules, which are not easily absorbed, into smaller pieces.
+The smaller molecular size can aid in absorbing the active ingredients and delivering the skin-benefiting properties to our skin.

 Formation of new skin-benefiting ingredients

-Fermentation does not only break down larger molecular size ingredients into smaller pieces, their by-products can at times create new substances that are beneficial for our skin.
-An example of new products created from the process of fermentation is AHA (alpha hydroxy acids), amino acids, and antioxidants.
+Fermentation does not only break down larger molecular size ingredients into smaller pieces; their by-products can at times create new substances that are beneficial for our skin.
+Examples of new products made from fermentation are AHA (alpha-hydroxy acids), amino acids, and antioxidants.
 These by-products contribute to the list of skin-benefiting properties of the raw ingredient itself.

 Reduce the chance of irritation

-Sometimes there are some chemical compounds in a specific extract that can be irritating for the specific skin type, especially if you have sensitive skin.
-However, fermentation can break down this irritating compound, and make the extract more beneficial and less irritating than it originally is.
+Sometimes, some chemical compounds in a specific extract can be irritating for the particular skin type, especially if you have sensitive skin.
+However, fermentation can break down this irritating compound and makes the extract more beneficial and less irritating than it originally is.

-However, the process of fermentation itself is a very big general term and their benefits cannot be generalized for all kinds of ingredients.
-Some fermented ingredients such as Soy as well as Red ginseng have been scientifically proven to be extra beneficial compared to their non-fermented counterpart.
+However, the process of fermentation itself is a general term, and its benefits cannot be generalised for all kinds of ingredients.
+Some fermented ingredients such as Soy as well as Red ginseng have been scientifically proven to be extra beneficial compared to their non-fermented counterparts.

-Fermented Soy can boost production of Hyaluronic Acid on our skin while Red Ginseng has been shown to be more beneficial in the improvement of fine lines and dark spots on ageing-skin when fermented.
+Fermented Soy can boost the production of Hyaluronic Acid on our skin, while Red Ginseng has been shown to be more beneficial in the improvement of fine lines and dark spots on ageing skin when fermented.

 Are you ready to jump into the fermented skincare trend?
-We have curated our favorite K-beauty fermentation-inspired skincare products that are really worth checking out.
+We have curated our favourite K-beauty fermentation-inspired skincare products that are worth checking out.

 BEAUTY OF JOSEON Radiance Cleansing Balm